Naval Base Hawaii: Naval Air Station Kahului

 Naval Air Station Kahului was a US Naval Air Station on the north shore of Maui, Hawaii.
 Naval Air Station Kahului was used for carrier aircraft aviation training.
 The airfield opened 15 March 1943, construction started 16 November 1942.
 The land had been leased from a sugar company, Hawaiian Commercial and Sugar Company.
 Five miles south of Naval Air Station Kahului was NAS Puunene, which was too small to keep up with the carrier aircraft demands of World War II.
-Holmes and Narver, Industrial and Architectural Engineers in Los Angeles won the contact to built the fist part of the Air Station.
-Naval Air Station Kahului had two runways one 5,000 feet and 7,000 feet long.
-Navy Squadron VC-23 with Douglas SBD Dauntless scout bombers where the first unit based at Naval Air Station Kahului.
-Some Troops trained at Naval Air Station Kahului joined Carrier Aircraft Service Units (CASUs).
+Holmes and Narver, Industrial and Architectural Engineers in Los Angeles won the contract to build the first part of the Air Station.
+Naval Air Station Kahului had two runways, 5,000 feet and 7,000 feet long.
+Navy Squadron VC-23 with Douglas SBD Dauntless scout bombers were the first unit based at Naval Air Station Kahului.
+Some troops trained at Naval Air Station Kahului joined Carrier Aircraft Service Units (CASUs).
 Carrier Air Service Unit 32 was the first unit at the base, on 1 September 1943.
 In April 1943 Seabee expanded the Air Station, 142nd Construction and 39th Construction worked on the base.
 On 11 February 1944 Construction Maintenance Unit 563 arrived to run the Air Station.
 The airfield was support by a small Naval Base at Kahului Harbor.
 Naval Air Station Kahului was deactivated in December 1947.
 The Navy turned the airfield over to civil aviation, Hawaii Aeronautics Commission and the base became the Kahului Airport.
 Commercial airline operations started in June 1952.